Comprehensive and up to date information helps to make better planning decisions which ultimately can make communities

 A communications strategy has been developed by DELWP and the Country Fire Authority (CFA).
 The communication tools below have been drawn from this strategy and are intended for release as part of the implementation process.

 Material can be tailored to the needs of individual councils prior to the public release, if required.
 Please note that any changes to the communication tools documents must be cross checked with DELWP Planning Systems to ensure consistency is maintained.

 DELWP encourages each council to review these tools, and to determine an appropriate local strategy for distributing the materials once the updated mapping is introduced.

 Please contact DELWP Planning Systems to discuss council's preferred notification strategy and financial support, if required.

-Councils are encouraged to coordinate public notification strategies with DELWP for release in late May 2017.
+Councils are encouraged to coordinate public notification strategies with DELWP for release in August 2017.